Prinos oil field

 The Prinos oil field is an oil field located in the northern Aegean Sea, between the island of Thasos and city of Kavala on the mainland.
 It was discovered in 1971 by the Oceanic Exploration company of Denver.
 The field was developed by Energean Oil & Gas.
 It began production in 1974.
 It was named after the village of Prinos on Thasos, the nearest inhabited place.

-The total proven reserves of the Prinos oil field were estimated at around 90 million barrels (12×106tonnes), and production is centered on 1900 oilbbl/d.
+The total proven reserves of the Prinos oil field were estimated at 90 million barrels (12 million tonnes), and production is centered on 1900 oilbbl/d.
 However, by 2020 it has delivered some 120 million barrels of crude, exceeding the original estimate.

 The output of the field was loss-making for the company and in 2020, the Energean Oil & Gas asked for the government support.

+Geological setting

+The Prinos Basin is situated at the southern edge of the Rhodope Mountains, a pre-Alpine geological structure.
+This area remained above sea level during much of geological history and only began subsiding during the Middle Miocene period (approximately 15 million years ago).
+The basin formed through a process known as extensional tectonics, where the Earth's crust stretched and thinned, creating downward-dropping blocks along large sloping faults known as listric faults.

+The basin covers a total area of about 800 square kilometres, with most of it lying offshore between Thasos island and the mainland.
+Only the northeastern portion extends onshore into the Nestos River delta plain.
+Water depths in the offshore portion are relatively shallow, not exceeding 50 metres.

+Unlike other areas in the North Aegean that were affected by strike-slip faulting (where blocks of crust move horizontally past each other), the Prinos Basin was primarily shaped by vertical pull-apart gravity tectonics.
+This mechanism allowed for rapid subsidence and the accumulation of a thick sequence of sediments that eventually reached 5,000 metres in depth—creating ideal conditions for hydrocarbon formation and preservation.